char and varchar (Transact-SQL)

 Each non-null varchar(max) or nvarchar(max) column requires 24 bytes of additional fixed allocation which counts against the 8,060 byte row limit during a sort operation.
 This can create an implicit limit to the number of non-null varchar(max) or nvarchar(max) columns that can be created in a table.

 No special error is provided when the table is created (beyond the usual warning that the maximum row size exceeds the allowed maximum of 8,060 bytes) or at the time of data insertion.
-This large row size can cause errors (such as error 512) during some normal operations, such as a clustered index key update, or sorts of the full column set, which users cannot anticipate until performing an operation.
+This large row size can cause errors (such as error 512) during some normal operations, such as a clustered index key update, or sorts of the full column set, which users can anticipate until performing an operation.

 Converting Character Data

 When character expressions are converted to a character data type of a different size, values that are too long for the new data type are truncated.
-The uniqueidentifier type is considered a character type for the purposes of conversion from a character expression, and therefore is subject to the truncation rules for converting to a character type.
+The uniqueidentifier type is considered a character type for the purposes of conversion from a character expression, and so is subject to the truncation rules for converting to a character type.
 See the Examples section that follows.

 When a character expression is converted to a character expression of a different data type or size, such as from char(5) to varchar(5), or char(20) to char(15), the collation of the input value is assigned to the converted value.
 If a noncharacter expression is converted to a character data type, the default collation of the current database is assigned to the converted value.
 In either case, you can assign a specific collation by using the COLLATE clause.